sunilkumar123ss/Weather-app/README.md

 Error Handling: We've implemented robust error handling.
 If a user enters an invalid location or if there's an issue with the API request, the app gracefully displays an error message and guides the user on what to do next.

-Change Temp: To cater to users from different regions, we've included a chnage temp button .
+Change Temp: To cater to users from different regions, we've included a change temp button .
 Users can toggle between Celsius and Fahrenheit for temperature display.